WRF for Grid (WRF4G) is a framework for the execution and monitoring of the WRF Modelling System.

 WRF4G can be installed in any Linux Computer.
 It provides the services needed to prepare, run and monitor experiments and it can manage many computing resources and use them at the same time to run different simulations of a WRF experiment.

-WRF4G has been tested under the following operating systems:
+WRF4G has been run only in 64bits platforms.
+Currently has been tested under the following O.S.:

 Example for deploy WRF4G and run a simple test experiment